google-research/timesfm/README.md

 pip install poetry # optional
 poetry install
 ```

-If you prefer the CPU version, run the command `poetry install -E cpu`

 This will install the environment in the local .venv folder (depends on the configuration) and matches the python command to the poetry environment.
 If this is not the case, you can use `poetry run python` to use the local environment.